Aeroluna/LunaCoopMod/README.md

 Abathur's Swarm Host already got the Deep Tunnel ability, now they poop creep as well.

+- Fixed an issue where canceling Morph to Brutalisk did not destroy the cocoon model.
+- Fixed an issue where Morph to Brutalisk did not play a sound when morphing into a cocoon.
+- Increased visual scale of Brutalisk Cocoons by 30%.
+- Fixed an issue where Morph to Leviathan ability did not share a set id.
+- Fixed an issue where Brutalisk Cocoons used the wrong wireframe image.
+- Fixed an issue where Leviathan Cocoons used the wrong wireframe image.
+- Fixed an issue where Brutalisk Cocoons did not have the Cancel button on the command card.
+- Fixed an issue where Leviathan Cocoons did not have the Cancel button on the command card.
+- Changed Morph to Brutalisk to disable autocast when canceled.
+- Changed Morph to Leviathan to disable autocast when canceled.

+Did you even know you could cancel morphing Brutalisks/Leviathans?
+The cancel button was removed from the command card but you could still stop the morph by canceling it from the queue.
+Cancel was likely removed because it would immediately start the morph again if you had autocast on.
+A little change to disable autocast when you cancel should fix that, no more accidentally turning your Vipers into Leviathans!.

+- Fixed an issue where Mutalisk's Sundering Glaive passive tooltip highlighted unit names.
+- Fixed an issue where Viper's Virulent Microbes passive tooltip highlighted unit names.

+Only the research tooltips should highlight unit names, not passives.

 ## Alarak

 - Added P4: First Ascendant